Palaquium gutta

 Palaquium gutta is a tree in the family Sapotaceae.
-The specific epithet gutta is from the Malay word getah meaning 'sap or latex'.
+It is native to Southeast Asia.

 Description

 Palaquium gutta grows up to 40 m tall.
 The bark is reddish brown.
 Inflorescences bear up to 12 flowers.
 The fruits are round or ellipsoid, sometimes brownish tomentose, up to 2.5 cm long.

+Taxonomy

+Palaquium gutta was first described as Isonandra gutta by English botanist William Jackson Hooker in his London Journal of Botany in 1847.
+In 1884, the French botanist Henri Ernest Baillon transferred the species to the genus Palaquium.
+The lectotype was collected in Singapore.
+The specific epithet gutta is from the Malay word getah meaning 'sap or latex'.

 Distribution and habitat

-Palaquium gutta is native to Sumatra, Peninsular Malaysia, Singapore and Borneo.
+Palaquium gutta is native to Sumatra, Peninsular Malaysia, Borneo and Singapore.
 Its habitat is lowland mixed dipterocarp, kerangas and limestone forests.

 Uses

 The seeds of Palaquium gutta are used to make soap and candles, occasionally in cooking.
 The latex is used to make gutta-percha.
 The timber is logged and traded as nyatoh.

 Conservation

-Palaquium gutta has been assessed as Near Threatened on the IUCN Red List.
+Palaquium gutta has been assessed as near threatened on the IUCN Red List.
 The significant threat to the species is deforestation: in Borneo for conversion of land to palm oil cultivation.